 The Capital Budget determines what capital improvements will be bought or constructed over several years and how they will be financed.
 The Council also budgets for debt payments on capital projects that were financed through issuing bonds.

-Budgets for Enterprise Funds provide authorization from the Council for operating expenses and capital improvements of the water, sewer, and storm water utilities, golf courses, and power department.
+Budgets for Enterprise Funds provide authorization from the Council for operating expenses and capital improvements of the water, sewer, and storm water utilities, golf course, and power department.

 For more information, contact the City Council at (801) 264-2603.